Forecast Health Mental Health Platform

 About This Platform

-The WHO Mental Health Platform is a cost-effectiveness modelling tool for evaluating mental health interventions.
-It allows health economists and policymakers to compare intervention scenarios, estimate health impacts, and assess resource requirements across different country contexts.
+The Forecast Health Mental Health Platform is a cost-effectiveness modelling tool for evaluating mental health interventions.
+It allows health economists and policymakers to compare baseline and intervention scenarios, inspect key assumptions, and estimate health impacts, resource needs, costs, and cost-effectiveness in a country context.

 This is a modelling tool, not definitive policy guidance.
 Results depend on model assumptions and input parameters.
-Users should interpret outputs in context and consult official WHO guidelines and local expertise when making decisions.
+Users should interpret outputs in context and consult local evidence and expertise when making decisions.

 How to Use This Tool